 When the upload is complete, your router restarts.
 The upgrade process typically takes about 1 minute.
-Read the new firmware release notes to determine whether you need to reconfigure the router after upgrading.
+Read the new firmware release notes to find out if you need to reconfigure the router after upgrading.

 View Router Status

 To view router status and usage information: